 Variations

-In Malaysia, they have a spicy version, ginger version that goes really well with soy sauce.
+In Malaysia, they have a spicy ginger version that goes really well with soy sauce.

-- rolling the eggs in Chinese wine before covering them in salt
+- rolling the eggs in Chinese wine before covering them in a thick layer of salt

-- dry curing the yolks only in a salt cure -> done in a matter of hours but you get a flat yolk and not the typical round shape
+- EXPRESS METHOD: dry curing the yolks only in a salt cure.
+You can get your salted yolks in a matter of hours but you get a flat yolk and not the typical round shape.
+(Not so pretty.)

-This really is a matter of personal preference and also varies with the size of the eggs as well as the thickness of the shells.
-(The longer you leave them, the saltier the egg, particularly the whites.
-The whites salt faster than than the yolks do.)
+This really is a matter of personal preference and varies with the size of the eggs as well as the thickness of the shells.
+The longer you leave them, the saltier the egg, particularly the whites.
+(The whites salt faster than than the yolks do.)

 - Larger eggs need more time.